 You can add your store name at the end of the title to help users identify the brand name easily.

 To improve user experience, lazy load images below the fold.
-This feature allows the page to load above the fold content for users to consume and then in the background loads the remaining resources.
+This feature allows the page to load above-the-fold content for users to consume and then, in the background, loads the remaining resources.
 Google page speed tool will explicitly ask you to do this when you inspect the page.

 Provide width and height data to improve the cumulative layout shift of the website as measured by search engines.
-Also using differently sized images for website and mobile versions will be a good idea.
+Also, using differently sized images for website and mobile versions will be a good idea.

 Use tools like screaming frog, Link Miner, and Semrush to check for errors on your site and improve them.

 Schema markup is like yellow pages for your website that help search engines to categorize information.
-This schema markup is displayed in search engines and leveraging them will be a good idea.
+This schema markup is displayed in search engines, and leveraging them will be a good idea.

 Always deploy the schema through Google Tag Manager to keep your code clutter-free.
 Generating schema markup requires a good knowledge of schema and coding.
 We provide these services for free in the admin panel of the websites we build.

-You should ask your customers to write genuine reviews for you and rate your products.
+You should ask your customers to write genuine reviews and rate your products.
 These reviews help in boosting the credibility of the products and help in sales conversion.
 The product reviews are also visible through schema in search engine displays.
-Also, the new text gets added to the pages through these reviews keeping the content fresh consistently.
+Also, new text gets added to the pages through these reviews keeping the content fresh consistently.

-Use geography-focused keywords like – eCommerce SEO agency in Delhi, top eCommerce marketing company in Delhi, etc. This helps users looking for a nearby service provider to find you and connect for further sales.
+Use geography-focused keywords like – eCommerce SEO agency in Delhi, top eCommerce marketing company in Delhi, etc. It helps users looking for a nearby service provider to find you and connect for further sales.